Manashwini/FETCH_FRONTEND/README.md

     size?: number,
     from?: number
 }
-...
-Return Value
-Returns an object with the following properties:

 results - an array of Location objects total - the total number of results for the query (not just the current page)